 Factors to consider

 Although these international inroads are slow, South Africa has not put forth anything regarding driverless cars.
 Should the issue be addressed, we suggest a comprehensive review of the current transport legislation as the first step.
 This will likely be a long process.
 Another important hurdle would be figuring out the insurance implications in the context of driverless cars.
 Insurance companies have already begun assessing the impact driverless cars will have on them.
 We see third party claims as a potential big issue for insurance companies.
 There is no human driving the car so could the owner of the vehicle still be sued for the accident?
 Also we see calculating risk premiums as a big issue.
-It would involve new criteria since you can’t use the traditional factors like age and having a driver’s licence to calculate these premiums.
+If driverless cars are the future, should you pay a higher premium if you want to drive on your own?
+New criteria would have to be considered since you can’t use the traditional factors like age and having a driver’s licence to calculate these premiums.